Creating a Safe, Inclusive Space for LGBTQ Workers

 That’s why it’s essential for organizations to support inclusivity — so that all workers feel welcomed, accepted, and valued, and to build cultures that benefit from the perspective and dynamism of a diverse community.

-But while companies like Cisco are making great strides to cultivate an inclusive culture many organizations continue to lag behind.
+But while companies like Cisco and no deposit online casinos are making great strides to cultivate an inclusive culture many organizations continue to lag behind.
 And even the most inclusive companies can do more.